MichielfromNL/ESP8266IRFancontroller/README.md

 ![image](https://user-images.githubusercontent.com/80706499/137891934-c97163ce-37df-450b-a9c0-77ea92459cf7.png)

 Each command must be repeated 3 times.
-The dimmer, of course, as many times as needed to set the light at the desired level (if you want to use that via the Telnet interface)
+The dimmer, of course, as many times as needed to set the light at the desired level (if you want to use that via the Telnet interface)\

-The proper way to send these using the IR library turned out to be:
+Hence, the proper way to send these using the IR library turned out to be:
 ```
 //  Send the Fan IR command
 void sendCmd(IRcommand cmd, int repeat = 3) {